A Dozen Ways To Vote

-For those who wish to vote early, Elections Nova Scotia sets aside two days of advance polls.
+For those who wish to vote early, Elections Nova Scotia sets aside seven days of advance polls.
 You may vote at any advance poll in the province.
-The advance polls are open on the Friday and Saturday immediately before election day, from 9am to 6pm (open until 8pm on Thursday and Friday).
+The advance polls are open on Saturday to Saturday (closed Sunday) immediately before election day, from 9am to 6pm (open until 8pm on Thursday and Friday).

-To find out where your advance poll is in your electoral district, check the Voter Information Card you receive in the mail or visit the Elections Nova Scotia website or contact us by phone.
+To find out where your advance poll is in your electoral district, check the Voter Information Card you receive in the mail, visit the Elections Nova Scotia website or contact us by phone.

 3. Vote at Your Returning Office

 You can vote at the returning office in your electoral district from 9 am to 6 pm every day except Sundays up to and including election day.
 Open the Thursday and Friday night before election day.

 4. Vote at an Out-of-District Poll at any Returning Office in Nova Scotia

 You can vote by write-in ballot at any returning office in the province from 9 am to 6pm every day except Sundays up to and including the Saturday before election day.
 Open the Thursday and Friday night before election day.

 5. Vote at Home

 If you cannot get to your polling station or your returning office you may vote by write-in ballot by obtaining and completing an application after an election has been called.
 Once your application is approved, you will be given a write-in ballot.
 Call your returning office or Elections Nova Scotia for assistance.

 If you feel you need help applying for a write-in ballot, there are two options open to you:

 6. Vote in Residential Centres

 All returning officers make arrangements for mobile poll visits on election day to seniors’ residences, long-term care facilities and other institutions with ten or more resident electors.

 If you live in a residential centre with fewer than ten residents, your local returning officer will make arrangements with the administrator for a Write-In Ballot team to visit the facility to assist you to vote by Write-in Ballot before election day.

 Contact the administrator of your facility for more information on the date and time.